antarctica/metadata-library/README.md

 [Record configurations](#configuration-classes) will be automatically validated using a JSON Schema for the metadata standard used.

+> [!TIP]
-Where a record configuration states compliance with one or more [Supported Profiles](#supported-profiles), it will also be automatically validated using a JSON Schema for each profile.
+> Where a record configuration states compliance with one or more [Supported Profiles](#supported-profiles), it will
+> also be automatically validated using a JSON Schema for each profile.
+>
+> For ISO 19115, profile compliance is indicated via a domain consistency data quality element.

 To explicitly validate a record configuration: